The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Style and appearance

-To support this choice, I opted for a classic, slightly narrow collar, the size of which is designed to be highlighted by a jacket and a tie.
+To support this choice, I opted for a classic, slightly narrow collar, the size of which is designed to be highlighted by a jacket and tie.

 And, of course, no embroidery…